-That’s the key message from a panel discussion on the future of Australia’s industrial relations
+That’s the key message from a panel discussion on the future of Australia’s industrial relations framework.

 Federal Employment Minister, Senator the Hon Michaelia Cash